SamhammerAG/sag_py_auth_brand/README.md

 ```

-The filter provides the field request_brand and request_brand_alias with the brand.
+The filter provides the field request_brand with the brand.

 ### How a token has to look like